FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

 ## Preparing the application

 Create a directory for this tutorial.
-Inside the directory we place a simple hello world application, but we call this version 2.
+Inside the directory we place our simple hello world 2.0.0 application.

 ~~~bash
 mkdir tutorial-2